 Santos à Campolide

-This year, “the great festival of central Lisbon”, as they call it in Campolide, will run until June 14, and promises to bring entertainment, music, dancing, sardines and the same good mood as always to Quinta do Zé Pinto.
+This year, “the big festival in downtown Lisbon,” as they call it in Campolide, will run until June 14, and promises to bring entertainment, music, dancing, sardines, and the same good cheer as always to Quinta do Zé Pinto.

-As has happened in other editions, Santos à Campolide will offer a luxury musical line-up, with some of the best Portuguese popular music artists, such as José Malhoa, Quim Barreiros, Non Stop, Ruth Marlene, Toy among many other surprises.
+As in previous years, Santos à Campolide will feature a stellar lineup of performers, including some of the best artists in Portuguese popular music, such as José Malhoa, Quim Barreiros, Non Stop, Ruth Marlene, Toy among many other surprises.

-Address: Rua de Campolide (Quinta do Zé Pinto), opposite the EMEL parking lot.
+Address: Rua de Campolide (Quinta do Zé Pinto), across from the EMEL parking lot

-This is one of Lisbon’s quieter festivals.
-Every Friday, Saturday and national holiday eve you’ll be able to enjoy live music and, of course, plenty of food, including delicious pork on the spit, grilled sardines and drinks to keep you entertained all night long.
+This is one of Lisbon’s most laid-back festivals.
+Every Friday, Saturday, and the eve of a holiday , you can count on live music and, of course, plenty of food—including delicious spit-roasted pork, grilled sardines, and drinks to keep the party going all night long.

-But there are more surprises that you really can’t miss.
-Shall we get to know them?
+But there are more surprises you really can’t miss.
+Shall we check them out?

 Arraial de Alvalade

-This year’s Arraial de Alvalade has one of the most complete programs, with a very inviting musical line-up.
+This year, Arraial de Alvalade has one of the most comprehensive lineups, featuring a very appealing musical lineup.

-The program also includes activities for the little ones, who can enjoy the inflatables.
+The program also includes activities for children, who can enjoy inflatable attractions.

 Address: São João de Brito Municipal Sports Complex